pitiplin/ProgrammingAssignment3/CodeBook.md

 	Computes a factor which represents the interaction between the "Activity" & "Subject" columns

 2. <pre><code>split(mergedDataSet, interaction ... )</code></pre>
-	Subsetts the data set grouping by "Activity" & "Subject"
+	Subsets the data set grouping by "Activity" & "Subject"

 3. <pre><code>lapply(split ..., function(x) colMeans(x[, 1:(ncol(x)-2)]))</code></pre>
 	Computes the mean of all columns (except "Activity" and "Subject") that results of grouping the data set